dnjstrom/pino-dev/README.md

 ## Configuration

-Any configuration can be stored as a `pino-dev.config.json` or `pino-dev.config.js` file at the root of your repo.
+Configuration is preferably stored as a `pino-dev.config.json` or `pino-dev.config.js` file at the root of your repo.
 It's also possible to use a `"pino-dev": {...}` key in your `package.json`.

 ### Default config
 ```json